Why Does My Water Smell Like Sulfur?

 What Causes the Smell?

-If you smell sulfur only when you use the hot tap, your water heater may be the culprit.
+On the other hand, if you smell sulfur only when you use the hot tap, your water heater may be the culprit.
 Reactions caused by the magnesium rod and aluminum in your water heater produce hydrogen sulfide gas, yielding a stronger sulfur scent when you use the hot water.

 What Should You Do?